PHT’s 2021 NHL Second Round playoff predictions

-We’re almost through the First Round as we wait to see if the Maple Leafs or Canadiens advance to take on the Jets.
-But we know the matchups in the other three Second Round series, and with the Bruins and Islanders beginning Saturday night, here are our picks for this round.
+We’re now through the First Round as the Canadiens advanced to take on the Jets.
+So with the four Second Round series set, here are our picks for this round.

-We’ll add our Jets vs. Maple Leafs/Canadiens predictions when we have a winner for that series.

 BRUINS vs. ISLANDERS – series livestream link